TheLastProject/mkblog.sh/README.md

 To add more pages to the blog, use `mkblog.sh new_page <directory>`.
 This will prompt you for a title for the page you want to add.
 If a page by this title exists, you will have the option to overwrite it.
-This will open the new page in your text editor (as per the `EDITOR` variable).

 To add blog posts, use `mkblog.sh new_post <directory>`.
 This will prompt you for a title for your new post.
 If you already have a post by this title at the same exact time (unlikely unless it's a mistake), you will have the option to overwrite it.

-This will open the new blog post in your text editor (as per the `EDITOR` variable).
+When you invoke either `mkblog.sh new_page` or `mkblog.sh new_post`, the new
+post or page will be opened in your editor.
+This is determined as follows:

+* If you have the `VISUAL` environment variable set, the script will use whatever it refers to as your editor.
+* If you don't have `VISUAL` set, but have `EDITOR` set instead, the script will use that.
+* Otherwise, the script will use `vi`.

 If you want to add page source files manually, add Markdown files to the `pages` subdirectory.
 The title of the resulting page will be the same as the file,